Hello and welcome to our guide on the Best Nursing Schools in the US.

 A high passing rate proves the effectiveness of the program – that anyone who studies it will be equipped with enough knowledge to get through the NCLEX.

 After all, this is the exam that will determine your fate as a healthcare professional.

 It would be best to pursue enrollment at an institution that takes this process seriously and equips its graduates with the ability to pass this rigorous exam.

 Financial Aid Options

-If you are on a budget that affects your dream of becoming a nurse, some institutions have scholarships available.
+Some institutions have scholarships available if you are on a budget that affects your dream of becoming a nurse.

 These financial aid programs will be highly competitive, but they will be a genuine relief for the already hectic nature of nursing education.